markmoxon/elite-a-source-code-bbc-micro/README.md

 During compilation, details of every step are output in a file called `compile.txt` in the `output` folder.
 If you have problems, it might come in handy, and it's a great reference if you need to know the addresses of labels and variables for debugging (or just snooping around).

-## Building different releases of Elite
+## Building different releases of Elite-A

 This repository contains the source code for two different releases of Elite-A: